 As a lover of all creatures great and small, Rich once said that his idea of heaven would be to met at the heavenly gates by all his beloved pets that have gone before him, led by Clyde, his favorite.
 Let us hope he received the rousing tail-wagging reception which he so truly deserves.

 Due to the restriction on public gatherings, no services are planned at this time.

-To plant a tree in memory of Richard J. (Ulterico) Cionci, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Richard J. (Ulterico) Cionci, please visit our floral store.